 Although I did not get an offer, It was a nice all expense paid experience, and I got to practice my interview skills

 - The case studies are no where near as intense as those in capstone classes like say Harvard Business Review cases.
 I thought I did well, but I think I did really bad on that first assessment.
 Everyone thought they did bad, and I think they make it hard on purpose to see how you handle it.
 I just think I did terrible. haha.
-View Answer
+2 Answers

-I applied online and the process took 6 months – interviewed at Royal Dutch Shell.
+I applied online.
+The process took 6+ months – interviewed at Royal Dutch Shell.

 In early July someone contacted me to set up a telephone interview for the end of July.
 The telephone interview was as expected (google it!).
 The usual questions about achievement, relationship and team work.
 I wasn't ask about the capacity part you often read about.
 The telephone interview took about 60 min.
 You better prepare this interview well, google the usual interview questions from recruiters, think about answers you want to give.
 The interviewer was very nice, but cut me off if I didn't stick to the questions.